-- i.
+i.
 So called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
 The Trust takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBA through training.
-Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy. - ii.
+Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy.

+- ii.
+The new Marriage and Civil Partnership (Minimum Age) Act 2023 bans marriage for 16 and 17-year-olds, who no longer will be allowed to marry or enter a civil partnership, even if they have parental consent, as the legal age of marriage rises to 18. - iii.
+It is now illegal and a criminal offence to exploit vulnerable children by arranging for them to marry, under any circumstances whether or not force is used. - iv.
+School will manage any concerns relating to forced marriage sensitively and will report concerns immediately via the procedures outlined in this policy. - v.
 FGM is a procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
 FGM is illegal in the UK.
 Any indication that a child is at risk of FGM, where FGM is suspected, or where the woman is under 18, will be dealt with under the child protection procedures outlined in this policy.
 Staff will report concerns to the DSL, who will make appropriate and timely referrals to social care.
-In these cases, parents/carers will not be informed before seeking advice and the case will still be referred to social care even if it is against the pupil's wishes. - iii.
+In these cases, parents/carers will not be informed before seeking advice and the case will still be referred to social care even if it is against the pupil's wishes. - vi.
 In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police.
 Teachers should still consider and discuss any such case with the DSL and involve social care as appropriate, but the teacher will personally report to the police that an act of FGM appears to have been carried out.

-3.8.10 Children who have returned home to their family from care i.
-The Trust recognises that a previously looked after child potentially remains vulnerable.
-We will vigilantly monitor the welfare of previously looked after children, keep records and notify Social care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter-Agency Procedures'.
+3.8.9 Children who have returned home to their family from care i.
+The school recognises that a previously looked after child potentially remains vulnerable.
+We will vigilantly monitor the welfare of previously looked after children, keep records and notify Social care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board Inter 'Multi-Agency Procedures'.

-3.8.11 Children showing signs of Abuse and/or Neglect
+3.8.10 Children showing signs of Abuse and/or Neglect